Azure/PSRule.Rules.Azure/docs/setup/setup-bicep.md

 # Setup Bicep

 To expand Azure resources for analysis from Bicep source files the Bicep CLI is required.
-The Bicep CLI is already installed on hosted runners and agents used by GitHub Action and Azure Pipelines.
+The Bicep CLI is already installed on hosted runners and agents used by GitHub Actions and Azure Pipelines.

 !!!
 Abstract
-    This topic covers setting up support for analyzing Azure resources within Bicep source file.
+    This topic covers setting up support for analyzing Azure resources within Bicep source files.

 ## Installing Bicep CLI